HL: Plastics Are Helping Us Fight Against Corona Virus!

 Despite scary headlines of the use of Plastics, what exactly do we rely on today to help keep us safe, especially during COVID’19 and, to reduce our everyday risks?
 It’s nothing but – Plastics?

 Among the many reasons, we increasingly rely on people and products dedicated to keeping us safe.
-Advance developed over the last several decades allow us to undertake activities that would have seemed too risky just a century or so ago.
+Advance development over the last several decades allow us to undertake activities that would have seemed too risky just a century or so ago.

 How are plastics protecting us?